lohzhishen/OCRing-Money/README.md

 2. the right side of the image - vertically printed

 I will be OCR'ing the vertical serial number as I deem it to be more challenging then the other as tesseract works better OCR'ing horizontally printed words.

+Note: I do not own the rights to the images.
+They are images that I found through Google.
 </p>